swhasans/SimpleCalcJS/README.md

 - [x] **Implement Basic Math Functions:** Create functions for basic math operations (add, subtract, multiply, divide) and test them in the browser's console.

-- [ ] **Create Calculator HTML Structure:** Build a basic HTML calculator with buttons for digits, math functions, and an "Equals" key.
-Add a display area and fill it with dummy numbers.
+- [ ] **Create Calculator HTML Structure:** Implement variable initialization, calculation function, and HTML structure for calculator.

 - [ ] **Add Clear Button Functionality:** Implement the functionality for the "clear" button to wipe out any existing data and reset the calculator.